-7.14.3 Impacts during operation
+6.14.3 Impacts during operation

-The main potential sources of air emissions from the new SFM were identified odour, volatile organic compounds (VOC), products of combustion and particulates during the operational phase.
+The main potential sources of air emissions from the new Sydney Fish Market were identified odour, volatile organic compounds (VOC), products of combustion and particulates during the operational phase.
 The potential for off-site air quality impacts due to operation phase activities was assessed using a qualitative risk-based approach.
-Given the nature and scale of the operations proposed, SLR consider that, provided appropriate mitigation measures are implemented as part of the detailed design stage, the relevant air quality criteria will not be exceeded as a result of the construction and operation of the development.
+The main sources of odour are from the handling, processing and storage of seafood and waste and kitchen operations.